-Application Section Issue Current Law Code 5 Various positions listed in the organizational chart, do not have descriptions and/or are not consistent with the titles within the description section.
+Application Section Issue Current Law Code 5 Organization and Management Various positions listed in the organizational chart, do not have descriptions and/or are not consistent with the titles within the description section.
 (See comparison chart on next page - larger version of the chart enclosed).
 The Director of Community position listed within the description for the Sales Development Representative is not shown in the organizational chart.
 Various positions described in the description of job duties and responsibilities section are not listed in the organizational chart.
+(See comparison chart on next page - larger version of the chart enclosed).
+The Director of Community position listed within the description for the Sales Development Representative is not shown in the organizational chart.
 (See comparison chart on next page - larger version of the chart enclosed).
 The Director of Community position listed within the description for the Sales Development Representative is not part of the description of the job duties and responsibilities documents.
 Please provide.
 Please be sure that you maintain consistency in all areas.
 (See comparison chart on next page - larger version of the chart enclosed).
 CCR 71140 CCR 71720 CCR 71730